 - Day 14: Flight from Lhasa to Kathmandu, or flight or train from Lhasa to Mainland China

 - Via Kathmandu: Although the southern route via Lhasa is most common, there are alternative routes you can take.
 Start the journey from Kathmandu, Nepal to reach Mount Kailash in a shorter time frame.
 This trek crosses the Gyirong border and into Gyirong town before continuing towards Saga and Darchen.
-However, this route has potential dangers due to landslides, especially during the monsoon season (July – August).
+However, this route has potential dangers such as landslides, especially during the monsoon season (July – August).

 - Longer journey from Lhasa: Another option is taking the northern route starting from Lhasa.
 If you have 22 days available, you can tackle a thrilling circuit trek.
 After acclimatizing in Lhasa, venture along the north road to Ngari and Tholing before reaching Darchen.
 After completing the kora, visit Lake Manasarovar, one of the world’s most sacred fresh-water lakes (it is believed that bathing in the water cleanses you of past sins and drinking the water will ward off diseases), and continue your journey across the Nepal border.